 - log-in to the Participant Portal with your EU Login account details and register to obtain your organisation's unique 9-digit PIC.
 Please refer to the European Commission’s Participant Portal User Guide (2.26 MB) before you register.

-The UK National Agency aims to acknowledge all applications within three weeks from the respective deadlines.
-If you have not heard from the UK National Agency after three weeks please contact us.
+The UK National Agency aims to acknowledge all applications within four weeks from the respective deadlines.
+If you have not heard from the UK National Agency after four weeks please contact us.
 Please visit our contact us webpage for full contact details.

 When will my organisation be notified regarding the outcome of our Erasmus+ application?